Gianna-sfsu/Project3Festival/README.md

 - Clear, wheelchair-accessible pathways.

 ### How
-This project was designed using tools like **Figma** and **Adobe XD** to create wireframes, branding guidelines, and promotional assets.
+This project was designed using tools like **Figma** to create wireframes, branding guidelines, and promotional assets.
 All designs were rigorously tested for scalability and accessibility across digital and physical platforms.
 Feedback from peers and the instructor was incorporated to ensure clarity, alignment, and adherence to accessibility standards.

 ---